 The nose bridge has horizontal groves that provide ventilation, which help keep the inside of the lenses from fogging and lets the glasses vent a little more which is a nice feature when you are in the hot sun.

-While I wouldn't trust my eyes to a discount brand of glasses I've never heard of just to save $20, Under Armour is one of the leading sports brands and they are known for quality gear.
+While I wouldn't trust my eyes to a discount brand of glasses that I've never heard of -just to save $20, but Under Armour is one of the leading sports brands and they are known for quality gear.
 Like the rest of these glasses on this list, the UA Igniters do offer 100% protection from UVA, UVB & UVC.

 A unique feature on these glasses are the fully adjustable nose pads which help give you a more customized fit.
-The Igniter comes in a wide selection of frame and lens color combinations.
+The Igniters are noticeably lightweight and comes in a wide selection of frame and lens color combinations.